edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Forcing updates with P2P timestamping

-If the timestamper is functioning correctly, as the DID:PLC directory has to date, a user can update their DID record with the timestamper as they do now.
+If the timestamper is functioning correctly, a user can update their DID record with the timestamper as they do now.
 However, the user also has the option to send their update to the blockchain.
 In normal conditions this is slower and more expensive than sending it to their timestamper, so normally it would only be done if the timestamper is unavailable or refuses to accept their update.

 Clients should read messages from the blockchain and include them as if they have been signed by the timestamper.